-Many suction outlet covers will need to be replaced before pools open in 2014 to remain in compliance with the Virginia Graeme Baker Pool and Spa Safety Act.
+Many suction outlet covers will need to be replaced before pools open in 2019 to remain in compliance with the Virginia Graeme Baker Pool and Spa Safety Act.
+VGB compliant drain covers were first installed in 2009.
 All plastic drain covers, skimmer equalizer covers and spa suction outlet covers have a life span stamped on the cover.
-Many of these covers are reaching the end of their life span.
+Covers with life spans of 5-years and those with life spans of 10-years are due for replacement in 2019.

 Life spans of drain covers: